-For this and others reasons, it is hard to keep in mind this new self-perspective of the individual's place within reality (for other aspects of the problem see Segev 2016).
+For this and other reasons, it is hard to keep in mind this new self-perspective of the individual's place within reality (for other aspects of the problem see Segev 2016).
 It is an existential situation that we may want to forget, to repress.
-But in spite of that Plato as a truth and coherence lover cannot accept that the real is bad and causes suffering – there must be something wrong in the way one conceive herself and her reality if the truth about one's reality causes her for depression and anxiety.
-Therefore the educational process should be aimed to adapt the individual (and police) soul so that it would cohere with this unchangeable form of the existence as a whole.
-But what makes this process?
-What is the force which changes the soul as to find joy and comfort rather than fears while facing the Real?
-As I'll described later, such a positive approach toward reality most possibly would ran away from the mind just as the sculptures of Daedalus do (Meno.
-XXX). practically this means that unfortunately we are pushed to return to the comfort zone and to put reality into sleep.
-And here comes the substantial content of morality – of the good actions.
+But in spite of this, Plato, as a truth and coherence lover, cannot accept that the real is bad and causes suffering – there must be something wrong in the way one conceives one’s self and their reality if the truth about one's reality causes them depression and anxiety.
+Therefore, the educational process should be aimed at adapting the individual (and police) soul so that it coheres with this unchangeable form of existence as a whole.
+But what makes up this process?
+What is the force that changes the soul so that it finds joy and comfort rather than fear in the face of the Real?
+As I will describe later, such a positive approach to reality would most possibly run away from the mind, as do the sculptures of Daedalus (Meno.
+XXX).
+Practically this means that we are unfortunately pushed to return to the comfort zone and to put reality to sleep.
+The following is the substantial content of morality – of the good actions.

 The good deed and its impact on the soul – Plato's "Copernican revolution"

-In book IV Plato presents the good and just action as the force that educates the soul – creates its balance.
-Good actions are those:
+In book IV, Plato presents the good and just action as the force that educates the soul – creates its balance.
+A good action is one:

-which preserves and helps to produce this condition of soul, and wisdom the science (443d-e) that presides over such conduct; and believing and naming the unjust action [contrary to good and just action] to be that which ever tends to overthrow this spiritual constitution, and brutish ignorance [contrary to wisdom], to be the opinion that in turn presides over this" (444a) (Rep. 4.
+…which preserves and helps to produce this condition of soul, and wisdom the science (443d-e) that presides over such conduct; and believing and naming the unjust action [contrary to good and just action] to be that which ever tends to overthrow this spiritual constitution, and brutish ignorance [contrary to wisdom], to be the opinion that in turn presides over this" (444a) (Rep. 4.
 443d – 444a).

-I would like to focus on two ideas in that phrase.
-First that there is an inner connection between the just and good deed (and in general the good life) on the one hand, and the inner balance of the person who acts on the other.
-Plato's "Copernican revolution" here is that the action precede the inner balance and not the other way around.
-In other words, that the inner life are the aim in itself and within them lies the desirable results, and not, as we usually think – in the outside world for example the repairing of the frustration feelings of the person who lost the wallet.
-Second, that wisdom from that perspective is seeing, wrapped up by the overall constant metaphysical context of our lives, what sort of deed from all possible deeds a situation potentially holds, would help to create, developed and preserve this inner unite balance.
+I would like to focus on two ideas in this phrase.
+Firstly, the idea that there is an inner connection between the just and good deed (and the good life in general) on the one hand, and the inner balance of the person who acts on the other.
+Plato's "Copernican revolution" here is that the action precedes the inner balance and not the other way around.
+In other words, that the inner life is the aim in itself, and within it lies the desirable results, and not, as we usually think – in the outside world; for example, the reparation of the frustrated feelings of the person who lost the wallet.
+Secondly, the idea that wisdom from this perspective is seeing, wrapped in the overall constant metaphysical context of our lives, what sort of deed out of all possible deeds a situation potentially offers would help to create, develop, and preserve this inner united balance.